 Every Chapter (and every Community) has its own "economic DNA."
 The Community ThumbprintTM below shows the relative strength of each of the 25 strategies in terms of its "likelihood of successful implementation" based upon 88 Key Success Factors.
-Key Success Factors are "conditions or abilities that enable or impede the ability of the Chapter/Community
+Key Success Factors the ability of the Chapter/Community